ISB MBA Admission success story

 An ISB MBA Admission was always important to Akshay Gupta.
 ISB was one of his dream schools.
 Akshay lives and breathes finance.
 A self-confessed numbers geek, he spent a few years in commercial banking at in India before deciding to move to credit ratings.
 Although Akshay was a top performer at his organization, he longed to extend his professional skills beyond what his current job allowed.
 This, together with his passion for finance, led him to consider top global programs that could allow him to take up leadership roles within operational finance.
 With close to seven years of work experience, he felt a strong need for further education to enhance his career prospect.
 His journey ended on a happy note in Feb 2013, when he was able to secure the much vaunted ISB MBA admission.
 This is his story in his own words.

 This is a post about the admissions success story of a current ISB student.
-In case you are looking for outstanding ISB application help or admissions consulting services, please check out our offering by clicking here or contact us using the contact form on the sidebar to the right.
+In case you are looking for outstanding ISB application help or admissions consulting services, contact us using the contact form on the sidebar to the right.

 The story of my ISB MBA Admission and why I chose ISB over other top schools for my MBA